-Phishing is one the subtlest threats in the dark world of cyber threats.
+Phishing is one of the subtlest threats in the dark world of cyber threats.

-The world has been witnessing a surge in phishing attacks since the outbreak of the pandemic.
+The world has been witnessing a surge in phishing attacks since the pandemic outbreak.

-It may be extremely disruptive and carry big security problems, but there are several ways to mitigate this threat.
+It may be extremely disruptive and carry big security problems, but several ways mitigate this threat.

 With a caveat: enhancing your cybersecurity through software is essential, but it is not a silver bullet.

 Indeed, much depends on users’ behavior, and threat actors know that.

 Let’s explore how, then!

 Scammers have increased their sophistication to induce victims into traps.